hemantk77/CS50W-Project1/wiki/entries/Go.md

 Go is used in google.
+Go is very fast.